Gerrard has taste for success - Carragher

 Carragher remains convinced that the Old Firm fixture played a key role in luring his pal and former team-mate to Glasgow over three years ago, insisting the hunger to beat Celtic will remain a driver.

-"It's the rivalry, it's when everyone down in England really takes notices," he said.
+"It's the rivalry, it's when everyone down in England really takes notice," he said.
 "Everyone watches the Old Firm game.

 "That would have been a top draw, as was the fact Celtic were top dogs and it was about trying to knock them off their perch.
 That's what he did last season.
 He'll want to keep that going being the competitor he is."